bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

 applications of Rules R1 or R2, we can logically "prove" a fact from a set of premises.
 In fact, this type of reasoning system has been used for centuries with `Aristotelian logic <https://en.wikipedia.org/wiki/Term_logic>`_.
-However, it's not too hard to see that it has some limitations on the kinds of things that can be modeled with it.
+However, it's not hard to see that it has some limitations on the kinds of things that can be modeled with it.

-For example, given our above proposition "it is raining", using Boolean logic, we would have to assign this an "unambiguous meaning... either true or false".
+For example, given our above proposition "it is raining", using Boolean logic, we would have to assign this either a true or false value.
 If we think a bit, we can probably come up with a situation where it's not so clear whether the statement should be clearly true or false.
 Perhaps I'm in my bedroom and my curtains are closed but I can see that it looks kind of grey outside.
-Am I 100% certain that it is raining, or is there more of a 50/50 chance that it is raining.
-Clearly, Boolean logic isn't quite ready to handle these situations but if we somehow relaxed the criteria so that each proposition didn't have to be 100% true or 100% false, we could come up with a reasoning system that could be used to model a wider variety of real-world situations.
+Am I 100% certain that it is raining, or is there more like a 50/50 chance that it is raining?
+Clearly, Boolean logic isn't quite ready to handle these situations.
+However, if we relaxed the criteria that each proposition had to be 100% true or false and instead had a range values corresponding to how "true" we think it is, we could come up with a reasoning system that could be used to model a wider variety of real-world situations.
 In the next section, we'll introduce some ideas to get us closer to this type of system.

 |h2| Plausible Reasoning |h2e|

-We've just seen that one of the big limitations to Boolean logic is the strict true or false values that we need to assign to propositions.
-If we try to relax this constraint a bit, we end up with something that can model quite a few more situations.
-For a proposition such as "it is raining".
-No longer will we assign it a strict true or false truth value, we insead want to assign it a degree of *plausibility* (of truth).
-One way to accomplish this is to classify a proposition like "it is raining" with a number indicating how plausibile you think that it is currently raining.
-Along with this new method of evaluating propositions, we'd also like to develop a system to reason about them while ideally still maintaining the same type of deductive reasoning we have with Boolean logic, but extending it to handle our new concept of degrees of plausibility about these propositions.
+By relaxing the constraint of Boolean logic's strict true or false values, we end up with a reasoning system that is much more widely applicable.
+For a proposition such as "it is raining", no longer will we assign it just true or false values, we instead want to assign it a value that represents to what degree we believe it to be true.
+We will call this degree of belief the *plausibility* of a proposition, which will be represented by a real number.
+Along with these extended truth values, we'd also like to develop rules so we can reason about them while, ideally, still maintaining the same type of deductive reasoning we have with Boolean logic.
+Let's see how it works out.

 |h3| Weaker Rules of Inference |h3e|